-Lead executing agency: Ministry of Regional Development
+Lead executing agency: Brazilian Ministry for Regional Development

-Overall term: 2017 to 2020
+Overall term: 2017 to 2021

-- Field of activity 2: New or adapted methods, procedures and instruments are used to ensure that the funding guidelines of the MCMV housing subsidy programme can be designed in a target-oriented manner and implemented effectively.
-Construction defects are registered more promptly and in greater detail, thus raising the quality of the construction projects.
-The effectiveness and cost efficiency of measures in the field of energy efficiency are made transparent.
+- New or adapted methods, procedures and instruments lay the foundations for ensuring that the MCMV housing subsidy programme’s funding guidelines are structured specifically and implemented effectively.
+Construction defects are recorded faster and more thoroughly, thus improving the quality of the construction projects.
+The effectiveness and cost-efficiency of energy efficiency measures are made transparent.

 - By strengthening the pool of information and knowledge, the organisations and individuals involved can participate in the processes in the Brazilian cooperation system in an appropriate and professional manner.
 Discussion and coordination processes thus become more objective and faster.
 Employees of the organisations apply the knowledge they acquire on energy efficiency in their working environment.
 This field of activity is implemented mainly by the GOPA Gesellschaft für Organisation, Planung und Ausbildung mbH.

 - Energy efficiency is promoted in municipal water supplies.
 Existing regulations are designed to provide bigger incentives for higher energy efficiency.
 This requires a comprehensive and reliable pool of data.
 Effective and efficient evaluation approaches are being developed.
 Digital methods are used to provide greater reliability.
 In both regulation and evaluation, employees will be trained using learning networks and appropriate methods will be developed and disseminated.
 The AKUT Umweltschutz Ingenieure Burkard und Partner GmbH is carrying out the work in this field of activity.